FREE 3-4 DAY DELIVERY ON ALL U.S. ORDERS OVER $29.95| EXPRESS DOMESTIC 2-3 DAY SHIPPING AVAILABLE| 100% MONEY BACK GUARANTEE

 Read more: Debunking the Top 5 Sunscreen Myths

-The most popular AHA used in skincare products is glycolic acid and it is naturally derived from sugar cane.
+The most popular AHA used in skincare products is glycolic acid.
+Glycolic acid is naturally derived from sugar cane.
 It has the smallest molecules out of all AHAs giving it significant exfoliating abilities that treat a lot of our skin concerns: hyperpigmentation, scars, sun damage and skin-aging.
 Aside from all that, it also has impressive antimicrobial properties that help prevent acne breakouts.

 Another common AHA used in skincare is lactic acid.
 Most AHAs come from sugary fruits but unlike all of them, lactic acid is actually made from the lactose found in milk.
 It is a milder AHA that is used to treat hyperpigmentation and reduce pore appearance, wrinkles and other signs of skin-aging.

-Tartaric acid is the main acid found in most wines as it is derived from a number of plants and fruits like grapes.
-Although it is not as popular as other types of AHA, tartaric acid is an amazing antioxidant and helps in alleviating signs of sun damage and acne.
+Tartaric acid is the main acid found in most wines.
+It is derived from a number of plants and fruits like grapes.
+Although it is not as popular as other types of AHA, tartaric acid is an amazing antioxidant that helps heal signs of sun damage and acne.

-Citric acid, as the name suggests, are derived citrus fruit extracts such as lemons and limes.
-This AHA can be found in toners that are for neutralizing the skin’s pH.
-It is also added in serums to help smooth the texture of the skin and work with sunscreen to provide maximum UV protection for your skin.
+Citric acid, as the name suggests, is derived from citrus fruit extracts like lemons and limes.
+This AHA can be found in toners intended to neutralize the skin’s pH.
+It is often an ingredient found in serums to help smooth the texture of the skin.

-Malic acid comes from apples and it can be considered both an AHA and BHA.
+Malic acid comes from apples and is considered to be both an AHA and BHA.
 It hydrates and soothes the skin while increasing respiration.
-However, compared to other AHAs, Malic Acid isn’t as effective as a lone ingredient.
-Use it with other acids to boost its efficacy and maximize results.
+However, compared to other AHAs, malic acid is not as effective when used on its own.
+It should be used in combination with other acids to boost its efficacy and maximize results.